Check out what our students have to say about Carmenta Tutoring:

 Lafayette Hill, PA, USA

-"I need no urging to express my delight in my Latin-learning experience with Mr. Kuhry-Haeuser (Andrew) and the Carmenta Online Latin School.
-Having begun my pursuit of Latin with Classical Latin through a university using the more common online approach, which equates to a glorified independent study program, I am very glad I switched to Medieval/Ecclesiastical Latin AND, in particular, to Carmenta’s online format.
+"I need no urging to express my delight in my Latin-learning experience with Mr. Kuhry-Haeuser (Andrew) and the Carmenta Latin School.
+Having begun my pursuit of Latin with Classical Latin through a university using the more common distance approach, which equates to a glorified independent study program, I am very glad I switched to Medieval/Ecclesiastical Latin AND, in particular, to Carmenta’s digital format.
 My motives for learning Latin are several: to breach the historical-educational gap in my own education; to deepen my effectiveness with my students as a private instructor of English to international students in Hong Kong; and to prepare for homeschooling my two daughters using classical curriculum.
 My situation necessitates a teacher who has the breadth of knowledge and range of teaching ability to discuss the deeper, finer points of grammar and the philosophical-cultural underpinnings of the language, to elaborate on the interaction between Latin and English grammar and vocabulary with regard to Latin’s enormous effect on English, and to address the elementary process of learning Latin appropriate for young beginners.
 Andrew does all of the above exceptionally well, personably and with style and grace...

 "Beyond the above—What more could one want?—is the crucial encouragement and empowerment that come from the regular, live, face-to-face format Carmenta uses.
 I feel less alone in the endeavor to plumb this ancient language than if I were in a real classroom: Andrew feels to be in my home.
 In him one quickly senses an organic and lively love for languages in general and for Latin in particular.
 His delight overflows when he sees kindled in his students a desire for learning and an emerging grasp of the subject matter.
-Any adult seeking to learn Latin will find in the Carmenta Online Latin School the expertise and the encouragement required to master Latin, and any parents seeking to classically educate their children in Latin will breathe a sigh of relief."
+Any adult seeking to learn Latin will find in the Carmenta Latin School the expertise and the encouragement required to master Latin, and any parents seeking to classically educate their children in Latin will breathe a sigh of relief."

 Private Tutor, English as a Second Language